ChthonVII/guildwarslinuxinstallguide/README.md

 #### Bonus 1: Super Antialiasing
 If you have a powerful graphics card, DXVK can provide some graphical enhancements.
 Place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory.
 With this DXVK config, if you turn on antialiasing via Guild Wars' in-game menu, DXVK will override it to 16x MSAA, with per-sample (rather than per pixel) shading.
 This noticeably improves the appearance of foliage, and also player armor with "frills" like several Vabbian sets.
 (If 16x proves too much for your graphics card, try 8x, or lower other settings.
 Even the most powerful cards available as of 2025 struggle with the combination of 4K, triple-digit monitor refresh rates, and 16x per-sample anti-aliasing during in-game combat.
 However, any two of those should be achievable on a broad cross-section of recent hardware.
 E.g., 4K/60Hz/16x or 4K/120+Hz/8x or 1080p/120+Hz/16x.)

-#### Bonus 2: Workaround for the "High FPS Teleport" Bug
-Guild Wars suffers from a bug where, at very high framerates, players/heroes/henchmen/monsters/minipets/NPCs will appear to "teleport" from one place to another without visibly walking through the space in between.
-This bug can be avoided by reducing the framerate.
-DXVK provides an easy way to limit Guild Wars' framerate without otherwise impacting your system.
-If you suffer from this bug, place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, and remove the `#` from the `d3d9.maxFrameRate` line.
-The framerate at which the bug kicks in seems to be hardware dependent, so you may need to experiment.
-Many people report 144 as the highest framerate they can reach without encountering the bug.
-(Optionally, use `#`s to disable the antialiasing stuff in `dxvk.conf` if you don't want it.)

-#### Bonus 3: Mailbox Present Mode (a/k/a "Fast VSync")
+#### Bonus 2: Mailbox Present Mode (a/k/a "Fast VSync")
 DXVK can replace Guild Wars' built-in vsync with mailbox present mode, an alternative implementation of vsync that gives the lowest possible frame latency without tearing.
-Mailbox present mode is recommended if your average framerate is at least 2x your monitor's refresh rate.
-At lower framerate-to-refresh-rate ratios, mailbox present mode tends to have noticeably juttery motion due to uneven frame latency.
-Since you will likely have to limit your framerate somewhere around 144 to avoid the "high FPS teleport" bug, mailbox present mode is really great for people with 60Hz monitors, but probably not desirable for high-refresh-rate monitors.
-To enable mailbox present mode, place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, remove the `#` from the `dxvk.tearFree` line, and disable native vsync in Guild Wars' in-game options.
-(You should probably also remove the `#` from the `d3d9.maxFrameRate` line.
-See above.
-Optionally, use `#`s to disable the antialiasing stuff if you don't want it.) **Note:** Not all GPUs/drivers support mailbox present mode.
+Mailbox present mode is highly recommended if you have a 60Hz monitor and your GPU can reliably exceed 120 fps.
+(At framerate-to-refresh-rate ratios lower than 2x, mailbox present mode is not recommened because it tends to have noticeably juttery motion due to uneven frame latency.)
+To enable mailbox present mode, place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, remove the `#` from the `dxvk.tearFree` line, run Guild Wars with the `-fps <number>` parameter at least twice your monitor refresh rate, and disable native vsync in Guild Wars' in-game options.
+(Optionally, use `#`s to disable the antialiasing stuff in dxvk.conf if you don't want it.) **Note:** Not all GPUs/drivers support mailbox present mode.
 To check if your system supports it, download the [Vulkan Hardware Capability Viewer](https://www.vulkan.gpuinfo.org/download.php) and check if "MAILBOX" is present under "Surface" > "Present Modes".

-## Part 6: ESYNC/FSYNC/NTSYNC
+## Part 7: ESYNC/FSYNC/NTSYNC

 ESYNC and FSYNC are alternative implementations for simulating Windows' thread synchronization that yield a significant performance increase for most games.
 (They also crash a small minority of games, but Guild Wars is not among them.)
 ESYNC and FSYNC have roughly equal performance.